 When I had my dealerships, I had a very open-door policy with my employees and customers.
 I can't tell you how many times I had customers storm into my office and state "I'll tell you right now, I'll never buy another car here again" or words to that degree.
 Without fail, I would just calmly say "I am sorry to hear that, you just took away any incentive I have to help you".
 Also without fail, they would retract their statement and we could almost always resolve the issue.

 When problems occur at a car dealership, yelling and screaming will seldom get the desired results.
-Like any other business, the employees just want the yelling customer to leave the premises, and that doesn’t solve anything.
+As with any other business, the employees just want the yelling customer to leave the premises, and that doesn’t solve anything.

-I empowered my people to make decisions to ensure complete customer satisfaction.
-Not every dealership is like that, but most are.
+I empowered my people to make decisions to insure complete customer satisfaction.
+Not every dealership has that policy, but many do.
 I preached to my people that they may as well make our customers happy, because if they spoke to me, I was going to do it anyway.
 I never questioned an employee on why you spent money to make someone happy.
 You see, I knew the cost of replacing the customer with a new one.

 Understand that there are department heads for each department in a dealership and going through the chain of command is always a good idea.